desmos-labs/desmos/docs/architecture/adr-011-reports-module.md

 - manage supported reporting reasons (add, remove a reason)

 > NOTE
-> The ability to edit a report will **not** be allowed in order to avoid ever-changing reports that can make the moderation work a lot more complex.
+> The ability to edit a report will **not** be allowed in order to avoid ever-changing reports that can make the moderation work a lot more complicated.

-> NOTE
-> In order to simplify the management of supported reporting reasons inside subspaces, we will provide with default reasons inside the module params that can be easily added as supported reasons inside each subspace.

 ```protobuf
 service Msg {